 Regional Consumer Guide Methodology

-The consumer guides use domains to represent the quality of care for a group of people or condition.
-The domains often include several measures of care relevant to the group or condition.
-Plan scoring on a domain is determined using a four step process:
+The consumer guides use a 5-star rating system to assess the quality of care across plans.
+A rating with more stars indicates a better quality.
+Consumers can view both the overall quality rating and individual domain ratings for a plan.
+Domains represent the quality of care for a group of people or condition and often include several measures of care relevant to the group or condition.
+Plan ratings are determined using a four step process:

 - For sample-based measures - A standard z-score is used based on statewide variation:

-Standardized Difference = (plan rate - statewide rate)/SQRT[(statewide rate * (1 - statewide rate))/plan denominator]
+Standardized Score = (plan rate - statewide rate)/SQRT[(statewide rate * (1 - statewide rate))/plan denominator]

 - For population-based measures - The Nelson's H statistic is used, which is derived from Analysis of Proportions (ANOP) methodology:

 Standardized Score = (plan rate - statewide rate)/(SQRT[statewide rate * (1 - statewide rate)] * SQRT[(statewide denominator - plan denominator)/(statewide denominator * plan denominator)])

 - For CAHPS measures in the satisfaction domains - The Student's t-statistic is used :